Winifred Eileen Kemp Trust

 Charitable Objects

-The trust awards grants to charities and organisations, and to individuals through such organisations, in fulfillment of its objects: the alleviation of poverty and disablement among children, young and elderly people and their families and dependants resident in the City and County of Nottingham.
+The trust awards grants to charities and organisations, and to individuals through such organisations, in fulfilment of its objects: the alleviation of poverty and disablement among children, young and elderly people and their families and dependants resident in the City and County of Nottingham.

 Priority Areas